sonamkadam25/SkyInsight/README.md

 # Installation

-No installation is required for this web application.
-Simply access the WeatherSense through your web browser from the link.
+This web application does not require installation.
+Simply access WeatherSense through your web browser from the link.
 Contributions

 Contributions to the Weather-App project are welcome.
-If you find any issues or have suggestions for improvements, please feel free to submit a pull request or open an issue in the GitHub repository.
+If you find any issues or have suggestions for improvements, please submit a pull request or open an issue in the GitHub repository.
 # License

-SkyInsight is created by me , which means you are free to use, modify, and distribute the code in accordance with the terms of the license.
+SkyInsight is created by me, which means you are free to use, modify, and distribute the code under the license terms.
 # Acknowledgements

-1. I would like to thanks love Babbar for his Web Dev Course.
-His Course made all this possible.
-2. I also used "openweathermap" API for this project which is a free API and that helped me a lot for this project
+I also used the "OpenWeatherMap" API for this project which is a free API and that helped me a lot for this project

 # Contact